Skip to main content

 Other torrent daemons

 You can easily replace transmission with any other containerized torrent daemon.
-The wireguard container allows for it and you should have everything here that you need.
+The wireguard container network allows for it and you should have everything here that you need.

 Other ways of testing connectivity: